Dating a Person Who Has Borderline Personality Disorder

 Typical behavior for a couple with BPD

-Many people hurt the other person.
+Often, one member hurts the other person.
 Unfortunately, this makes them worse and encourages the symptoms to continue.

-There are many ways couples try to deal with this problem:
+For example, there are many ways couples try to deal with this problem:

 Unfortunately, the majority of these approaches are wrong.
-In some, the you are participating in the problem.
+In some, you are participating in the problem.
 In others, you are justifying their actions and not saying anything.
 As a result, their actions won’t change.

 Act like a mirror, not a sponge